-- Be in accordance with the principles and standards set out in the Code of Conduct. - Include a clear definition of gifts and benefits supported by examples that are relevant to your business. - Clearly explain the purpose and principles of the policy and state that it applies to all employees including board members, the chief executive officer, senior executives and employees. - Provide clear instructions around the receiving of gifts and benefits by staff.
-For example: - Staff are to refuse all offers from people or organisations about whom they are likely to make decisions involving tender documentation, procurement decisions, or patient care.

-- Staff are to refuse all offers of money or items easily convertible into money, including shares. - Staff are to refuse bribes and report bribery attempts to the chief executive officer or CCC liaison officer. - Staff are to declare the acceptance of a gift or benefit (and should know where to find the declaration form). - Staff are not to ask for or encourage the giving of any form of gifts and benefits. - Staff are to seek advice if unsure about how to respond to a gift or benefit of more than nominal value. - Staff are to report and disclose gifts and benefits received.
+- Be in accordance with the principles and standards set out in the Code of Conduct. - Include a clear definition of gifts and benefits supported by examples that are relevant to your Health Service. - Clearly explain the purpose and principles of the policy and state that it applies to all employees including board members, the health service chief executive, senior executives and employees. - Provide clear instructions around the receiving of gifts and benefits by staff.
+For example: - Staff are to refuse all offers from people or organisations about whom they are likely to make decisions involving tender documentation, procurement decisions, or patient care. - Staff are to refuse all offers of money or items easily convertible into money, including shares. - Staff are to refuse bribes and report bribery attempts to the health service chief executive or CCC liaison officer. - Staff are to declare the acceptance of a gift or benefit (and should know where to find the declaration form). - Staff are not to ask for or encourage the giving of any form of gifts and benefits. - Staff are to seek advice if unsure about how to respond to a gift or benefit of more than nominal value. - Staff are to report and disclose gifts and benefits received.

-Minimum accountabilities for public official (chief executive officer)
+Minimum accountabilities for public official (health service chief executive)